nipatiitti/electron_calender/README.md

-# Boilerplate for Vertics projects
+# Boilerplate for Nibs projects